iodepo/odis-arch/book/indexing/qstart.md

 #### Minio Object store

 To view the object store you could use your browser and point it on the default minio port at 9000.
-S typically something like localhost:9000.
+This typically something like localhost:9000.

 If you wish to continue to use the command line you can use the Minio client at [Minio Client Quickstart guide](https://docs.min.io/docs/minio-client-quickstart-guide.html).